spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/vertex-helm-ref.md

 - MongoDB Enterprise deployed and active inside the cluster.

-- MongoDB Enterprise is hosted on a software-as-a-service (SaaS) platform, such as MongoDB Atlas.
+- MongoDB Enterprise is hosted on a Software-as-a-Service (SaaS) platform, such as MongoDB Atlas.
 If you choose to use MongoDB Atlas, ensure the MongoDB database has a user named `hubble` with the permission `readWriteAnyDatabase`.
 Refer to the [Add a Database User](https://www.mongodb.com/docs/guides/atlas/db-user/) guide for guidance on how to create a database user in Atlas.